pranayvasanth/ApexPlantes-Internship/Task -1 Foundation And Environment Setup.md

 ### **1.1.3 Availability**

-Availability ensures information and services are accessible to authorized users at all times.
+Availability ensures information and services are accessible to authorised users at all times.

 **Implementation Methods**